PERFORMANCES

 While not a story, Robin Pettersen’s “Requiem” is inevitably linked to her sister’s death in 2021.
 It is not initially an easy piece to watch.
 The music is harsh, the movement intense and a bit tortured.
 But, as with much pain in life, the mood eventually softens, the dancer becomes more open and we see that both can exist, and a new sense of home is created through the grieving process.

-In a revival and expansion of a new work about parenthood, Erica Pinigis explores how New parenthood is a disorienting and isolating experience.
+In a revival and expansion of a new work about parenthood, Erica Pinigis explores how new parenthood is a disorienting and isolating experience.
 And further, dancers as new parents are faced with changes in their bodies and work/life balance that make returning to work “as usual” nearly impossible.
 The systems that would need to be in place to support dancing parents of young children are simply not in place in our society.
 “Mom Village” deals with that struggle, the isolation, estrangement from one’s own body, the dance of balancing one’s own needs with those of stampedes of shrieking chaos makers, and a possible way forward through the creation of a “mom village” of dancing parents.
 The validation, grace, support, inspiration, and courage that comes from the mom village cannot be overstated.